joelpurra/talkie/README.md

 <details>
-  <summary><em>Voices</em></summary>
+  <summary><em>Installing voices</em></summary>

   <p>
     The voices for each language are provided by your browser.
 For this reason the list may differ depending on your browser, browser version, operating system, and any other installed extensions/software.
   </p>

   <p>
-    You can see the list of languages/voices available in your specific browser, as well as speak out sample text, in the Talkie options.
+    To see the list of languages/voices available in your specific browser, as well as speak out sample text, check the Talkie options page after installation.
 This is a good start in figuring out why a certain language might not be read out loud as expected.
   </p>

   <p>
-    In case you have no voices for TTS installed at all, try installing <a href="https://chrome.google.com/webstore/detail/us-english-female-text-to/pkidpnnapnfgjhfhkpmjpbckkbaodldb">US English Female Text-to-speech (by Google)</a>.
-This should enable at least US English websites to be spoken by Talkie.
+    You can install additional voices to support new languages and dialects; see separate installation instructions for your operating system.
   </p>

 <details>
-  <summary><em>Example list of voices available in Google Chrome version 55</em></summary>
+  <summary><em>Example list of voices available in Google Chrome version 55 on macOS</em></summary>

   <p>
     The total number of voices is 83.